Blog

 If you are still on the fence about which way to go, why not leave the decision in the hands of the advertiser?
 After all, they know exactly what they want to get out of their ad campaigns.
 If it’s just about getting the message out about a new product or service, they may be quite content to run CPM ads.
 On the other hand, if they are trying to drive quality traffic to their website or to generate leads, then you can almost guarantee that a CPC campaign is what they will run.
 On your end, you want to make sure that you have figured out an equivalent rate between CPC and CPM in order to set a suitable CPC rate that is not too low or too high.

-Posted in Ad Pricing Ad Strategies AdServer for Publisher Selling Ads Directly June 26, 2017 (first published January 2017) Was this helpful?
-Yes / No
+Posted in Ad Pricing Ad Strategies AdServer for Publisher Selling Ads Directly June 26, 2017 (first published January 2017)

 Related